garyv/dice/readme.md

 ## Summary

 Dice is a web application for rolling virtual dice.
-The concept for making this app was mostly an excuse for me to test ideas for JavaScript and Web architecture.
+The concept for making this app was mostly an excuse for me to test ideas for JavaScript Web architecture and coding patterns.
 I have carefully considerred the source code structure, dependency management, client side caching, developer server, and how to manage third party software with adapters and generic types.

 ## Quick Start